Experience the Wild with Grizzly Bears in Khutzeymateen

 Cancellation Policy

-This tour involves accommodations and other arrangements requiring non-refundable, advance commitments by Ken Anderson Photography.
+This tour involves accommodations, transportation, and other arrangements that require non-refundable advance commitments.

 We strongly recommend purchasing trip cancellation and travel insurance to protect your investment.